lcouper/lcouper.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoc in Environmental Health Sciences at UC Berkeley with Justin Remais.
 I received my PhD in Biology from Stanford University working with Erin Mordecai.
-My research investigates the ecology and evolution of infectious diseases in a changing world, and seeks to undertsand: How does global change impact the emergence and spread of disease?
+My research investigates the ecology and evolution of infectious diseases in a changing world, and seeks to understand: How does global change impact the emergence and spread of disease?
 And how are pathogens and vectors adapting in response?

 <p align="center">